 The Central Library is located in the heart of the cultural district, between the Greensboro Historical Museum and the Cultural Center, directly across from the Greensboro Children's Museum.
 Library customers have access to more than 100 computers, including a computer lab with 12 workstations and free computer training.

-On the first floor, you will find a large and inviting space for kids and a Popular Library offering fiction, audio books, music CDs, DVDs and a Reader's Advisory Desk.
-On the second floor, you'll find nonfiction, the North Carolina Collection, the Business Collection, past issues of magazines, and an information desk staffed by professional librarians to help you find what you are looking for.
+On the first floor, you will find a large and inviting space for children and a Popular Library offering fiction, audio books, music CDs, DVDs and a Reader's Advisory Desk.
+On the second floor, you'll find nonfiction, the North Carolina Collection, the Business Collection, the Nonprofit Resource Center, past issues of magazines, and an information desk staffed by professional librarians.

 The Benjamin Branch Library is located in the Guilford Hills neighborhood, across from General Greene Elementary School.
 It offers meeting space with seating capacity of 30-40 adults, a broad range of children's programming, and access to computers.

-Glenwood Branch Library is home to the Nonprofit Resource Center, the Greensboro Neighborhood Information Center and the Multicultural Resource Center.
+Glenwood Branch Library is home to the Multicultural Resource Center.
 Here you will find the Library's foreign language learning collection, as well as materials in at least nine different languages.Glenwood offers extensive programs and services for speakers of other languages who are learning English, including tutoring, conversation clubs, and software in a specialized ESL computer lab.

 The Hemphill Branch Library is an innovative combination of art gallery and public library, thanks to our partnership with Green Hill Center for NC Art.
 You will find all the traditional services you expect from your neighborhood library, plus art exhibits and an ArtQuest studio.
 Other features include a community garden, family room, and special tree house.
 See our weekly calendar of events.